drcrane/mockingwithalinker/README.md

     $ gcc -o test0.o -c test0.c
     $ gcc -o test0 test0.o service_impl_curl.o -lcurl
     $ valgrind ./test0
+    $ echo $?
+    0

 Valgrind is used here to check for leaks.
+The last echo will print the exit code.

 `test0` is fine as it does not actually make a network call and so it is appropriate to be included in the test suite as-is.